supreetgulavani/reversible_logic/README.md

-# reversible_logic
+# Reversible Computing

-A directory of Reversible Logic Gate Impementations and Personal Findings
+A directory of Reversible Logic Gate Implementations and Personal Findings

+All modules synthesize to the current known logic gates.